1,000+ Opportunities

 youtube. com/user/CommFoundMidTn "YouTube") * California Consumer Privacy Act > #### The greatness of a community is most accurately measured by the compassionate actions of its members.

-Based on current listing details, eligibility includes: Nonprofits in Middle Tennessee Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits in Middle Tennessee.
+Confirm the full requirements in the official notice before applying.